mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Question two.
 How did you come upon this news?"

-"It was hand-delivered to me by our town's messenger."
+"It was hand-delivered to me by the lead Ara observer of Heiko."

-"Why wasn't the messenger the one to deliver it?"
+"Why wasn't the observer the one to deliver it?"

-"He had to maintain the conduit in Heiko."
+"He had to continue his observations."

 "And your job?"